Colombia presidential vote poses test for FARC peace deal - Journal du Cameroun

 Colombia, ravaged by corruption and glaring inequality, is still struggling to emerge from the longest armed conflict in the Americas.

-The world’s leading producer of cocaine, the country continues to struggle against armed groups vying for control of lucrative narco-trafficking routes in areas FARC once dominated.
+The world’s leading producer of cocaine, the country continues to battle armed groups vying for control of lucrative narco-trafficking routes in areas FARC once dominated.

 – ‘No impunity’ –